-- Introduction - 1.1 Every teacher has a right to seek redress for grievances relating to their employment.
-The following procedure has been agreed by the Local Negotiating Committee for Teachers and should be applied at both the school and local authority level.
+- 1.1 Every teacher has a right to seek redress for grievances relating to their employment.
+The following framework which is based on the initial agreement (SNCT/23) has, therefore, been locally agreed (within the Local Negotiating Committee for Teachers) to be applied at both the school and local authority level.
 The framework complies with both the Employment Act 2002 and with the ACAS Code of Practice (Number 1) entitled "Discipline and Grievance Procedures". - 1.2 Grievance procedures provide a mechanism whereby problems in relation to work, the working environment or working relationships can be raised and addressed.
 These problems should be dealt with speedily and fairly before they can develop into major problems or, potentially, collective disputes.

-Principles
+2. Principles

 - 2.1 It is good employment relations practice to provide all staff with a reasonable and prompt opportunity to obtain redress on any grievance.
 The process applies equally to groups of teaching staff and the same stages should be utilised as for individual grievances.
 "Status quo ante" provisions should be included as appropriate (see 2.5 (d) and 5.1 below).
-Teaching staff have the right to be accompanied at all stages in the grievance process and this procedure complies with the legal requirement in relation to the provision of a minimum statutory grievance procedure. - 2.2 Apart from dealing with grievances quickly and fairly, decisions in relation to a particular grievance should be taken, if possible, at the lowest level within the hierarchy of stages at which the matter can be resolved.
-It is accepted, for example, that a headteacher may not have the power or authority to sanction a particular resolution to a grievance which may be available to staff at, for example, directorate level. - 2.3 It is neither possible nor desirable to specify precisely all of the issues which may give rise to a grievance, but the main areas would include: terms and conditions; health and safety; relationships at work; new working practices; organisational change and equal opportunities matters. - 2.4 Every effort should be made to resolve a grievance or potential grievance using informal mechanisms eg discussion with a senior colleague or through an informal approach by a trade union representative.
-However, if informal methods do not succeed and the aggrieved party remains dissatisfied with the outcome or response, the formal procedure should be utilised. - 2.5 In summary, therefore, the following principles should comprise a locally agreed grievance procedure. - (a) All grievances should be dealt with quickly, fairly and within agreed time limits. - (b) Individual and group grievances should be dealt with using the same procedure and including the same stages.
+Teaching staff have the right to be accompanied at all stages in the grievance process and this framework complies with the legal requirement in relation to the provision of a minimum statutory grievance procedure. - 2.2 Apart from dealing with grievances quickly and fairly, decisions in relation to a particular grievance should be taken, if possible, at the lowest level within the hierarchy of stages at which the matter can be resolved.
+It is accepted, for example, that a headteacher may not have the power or authority to sanction a particular resolution to a grievance which may be available to staff at, for example, directorate level. - 2.3 It is neither possible nor desirable to specify precisely all of the issues which may give rise to a grievance, but the main areas would include: terms and conditions; health and safety; relationships at work; new working practices; organisational change and equal opportunities matters.
+Teaching staff should be made aware of the terms of this local grievance procedure and have ready access to a copy of it.

+- 2.4 Every effort should be made to resolve a grievance or potential grievance using informal mechanisms - eg discussion with a senior colleague or through an informal approach by a trade union representative.
+However, if informal methods do not succeed and the aggrieved party remains dissatisfied with the outcome or response, the formal procedure should be utilised. - 2.5 In summary, therefore, the following principles underpin this locally agreed grievance procedure.

+(a) All grievances should be dealt with quickly, fairly and within agreed time limits.

-- (c) Decisions relating to a grievance should be taken at the lowest appropriate level and should, where possible, involve the use of informal mechanisms to secure a resolution. - (d) It is anticipated that the use of the "status quo ante" provisions should be restricted to grievances which relate to situations where changes to terms and conditions are being contemplated.
-However, it should also apply, where practicable, to changes to working practices or organisational structures.
+- (b) Individual and group grievances should be dealt with using the same procedure and including the same stages. - (c) Decisions relating to a grievance should be taken at the lowest appropriate level and should, where possible, involve the use of informal mechanisms to secure a resolution. - (d) It is anticipated that the use of the "status quo ante" provisions should be restricted to grievances which relate to situations where changes to terms and conditions are being contemplated.
+However, it should also apply where practicable, to changes to working practices or organisational structures.